 - 1 cup (2 sticks or 226 g) unsalted butter, softened

 - ½ teaspoon (2.5 ml) pure almond extract

 - ½ teaspoon (2.4 g) fine-grain sea salt

 For the Rum Buttercream Filling

 - 1 cup (120 g) confectioners’ sugar, lightly spooned into cup

 - ¾ teaspoon (3.75 ml) light rum

-- Prepare the Buttered Rum Butter Cookies: In a medium bowl, whisk together the all-purpose flour, tapioca flour and almond flour until well blended.
+- Prepare the Buttered Rum Shortbread Cookies: In a medium bowl, whisk together the all-purpose flour, tapioca flour and almond flour until well blended.
 Set aside.

 - Using an electric stand mixer fitted with paddle attachment, or handheld electric mixer, cream together butter and sugar until light and fluffy.
 (Omit sugar if it is already incorporated into homemade almond flour and simply beat the butter until light and creamy.)
 Beat in the rum, almond extract and salt until well blended scraping the bowl with a rubber spatula when necessary.
 On low speed, gradually add flour mixture and mix until fully incorporated.
 Divide dough in half by scraping onto separate sheets of plastic wrap and flatten slightly into disks.
 Refrigerate the disks in plastic wrap for at least 2 hours or overnight.